cesargil/Coursera-Data-Science-Getting-and-Cleaning-Data-Project/CodeBook.md

  These fields identify the subject and activity for which measurements were collected.

  - `Subject` : unique integer number identifying the subject (1-30)
- - `Activity`: the description of the activity (WALKING, WALKING_UPSTAIRS,WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)
+ - `Activity`: the description of the activity (WALKING, WALKING_UPSTAIRS, WALKING_DOWNSTAIRS, SITTING, STANDING, LAYING)

 ## Measurement